zjuradoq/BioCRNPyler/docs/membrane_features.rst

 and play key roles in regulated transport, enabling the movement of substrates in response to concentration gradients or signaling events.

-The following code defines an membrane channel component called ``MC``.
+The following code defines a membrane channel component called ``MC``.
 It requires two inputs: ``integral_membrane_protein`` and ``substrate``, which can be either strings or ``Species`` objects.